inhale and exhale diagrams using the diaphragm

 The Papworth method

-An older lung exercise, the Papworth method has been used since the 1960s.
+An older technique often included in lung exercises for asthma, the Papworth method has been used since the 1960s.
 It involves a combination of relaxation and breathing techniques.

 How it helps: The Papworth method blends the benefits of belly breathing with stress reduction to ease breathing throughout the day.
-Studies show positive results on adults with asthma and the ability to control wheezing and respiratory symptoms.3
+Studies show positive results in adults with asthma and demonstrate an ability to help control wheezing and respiratory symptoms.3

-Studies are also ongoing with other varieties of lung exercises.
-These involve combinations of diaphragmatic breathing, pursed lip breathing, and relaxation techniques to gauge their effectiveness on asthma symptoms.3
+Studies are also ongoing regarding other varieties of lung exercises for asthma.
+These involve combinations of diaphragmatic breathing, pursed-lip breathing, and relaxation techniques to assess their effectiveness in managing asthma symptoms.3

-Like all new exercises, getting comfortable with lung exercises takes time and practice.
-Practicing for just 5-10 minutes a day made a difference in improving my breathing throughout the day.
-It has gradually become one of the most important parts of my morning routine.
+Like all new routines, getting comfortable with lung exercises takes time and practice.
+Practicing for just 5 to 10 minutes a day can make a massive difference in improving your breathing throughout the day.
+With consistency, it can gradually become one of the most important parts of your morning routine.

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Asthma.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.